 The pace of study toward a degree also varies.
 Some students take one course per semester; others take two courses each fall and spring, and one or two in the summer.
 Candidates whose schedule permits sometimes take three or more courses in a semester.
-Despite the differing pace of study, an informal cohort may spring up among students who started the Professional MBA program at the same time.
+Despite the differing pace of study, an informal cohort may spring up among students who started the Professional MBA (part-time) program at the same time.
 Working together on team projects is a conduit for developing friendships and professional relationships that last for years.

 Meet David Pietrycha MBA '06